raghavatharness/hello_streamlit/README.md

-This repository contains a simple streamlit app for test purpose The streamlit app has a button called 'say hello'.
+This repository contains a simple streamlit app for test purpose.

+The streamlit app has a button called 'say hello'.
 Upon clicking the button it prints 'hello world'.